 Her ongoing research focuses on the role of type I interferons in regulating T cell and dendritic cell responses in human autoimmune diseases, such as multiple sclerosis (MS) and systemic lupus erythematosus (SLE).

-Professor Sullivan is a new faculty addition but well known to the Boston University Master’s in Health Communication Program serving as a lead facilitator and facilitator since the program was launched, working on over two dozens courses.
+Professor Sullivan is a new faculty addition but well known to the Boston University Master’s in Health Communication Program serving as a lead facilitator and facilitator since the program was launched, working on over two dozen courses.
 He brings over 15 years experience in Distance Education working on multi-media content design and development for both online and satellite broadcast courses.

 He has worked in television production on children’s programming, news and freelance production in a variety of roles from director to stage manager and crew member.
 He combined his television production background with a Master’s in Advertising from Boston University which led to his current career as Director of Communications for the Spaulding Rehabilitation Network and Partners Continuing Care based in Boston.
 Tim oversees external and internal communications and public relations for 6 inpatient facilities, 23 outpatient centers and a Harvard Medical teaching affiliate.